esl/MongooseIM/doc/modules/mod_shared_roster_ldap.md

 This module, when enabled, will inject roster entries fetched from LDAP.
 It might get quite complicated to configure it properly, so fasten your seatbelts and prepare for a ride.

-When a default value for an option is defined with "top-level/XXX", it means that the default value is equal to a top-level parameter in `ejabberd.cfg` of the same name.
+When a default value for an option is defined with "top-level/XXX", it means that the default value is equal to a top-level parameter in `mongooseim.cfg` of the same name.
 If it is not defined, XXX becomes the default value.